 Here is a great short video on posing and photo angles to get a great photo of your team to make the best team poster possible.

 1 Portrait photos - As it sounds get your subject or subjects to pose for you.
 Get creative!
 You are no longer limited to a standard team line up photo of 2 or 3 rows.
 Stand in a V, stand with arms linked.
 Get individuals to stand in a variety of positions as a group.
 The options are limitless.

-2 Action Shots - Take lots of photos during a game.
+2 Action Shots (for personal posters) - Take lots of photos during a game.
 These photos are often the best posters we make.
 Subjects are natural and have their game face on!
 They can be tricky to get without the right camera equipment, but don't worry you can always stage a shot instead.

-3 Staged Shots - Finding it hard to get the perfect in game action shot?
+3 Staged Shots (for personal posters) - Finding it hard to get the perfect in game action shot?
 Create a staged shot instead.
 Set your camera phone or camera to burst shot (it takes lots of photos at once).
 Get your subject to run past you, swing the bat, kick the ball or whatever action your sport requires.
 Another option is to get the subject to hold an action pose.
 Either way have some fun and we are sure you can get a great shot that will make a great poster.